 Reimbursement for hospital-based ambulatory surgical procedures is defined by the Provider contract.
 If the patient is admitted following the surgery, the hospital's ambulatory surgery services are inclusive to the payment terms of the inpatient service category.

 Observation Status

-Please refer to Payment Policies, under Observation Services for Facilities and Providers.
+Please refer to MVP Payment Policies, Observation Services for Facilities and Providers.

 Emergency Room